Duke Nukem is the first game of the Duke Nukem series.

 - The Points Mean Nothing: There's tons and tons of opportunities to rack up some serious points, but since the game has unlimited lives, there isn't really anything to do with them other than getting on the High Score table.

 - Real Men Eat Meat: And shoot it first (to turn it into bigger meat).

-- Real Men Wear Pink: Classic Duke's a bit more in touch with his feminine side.
-He wears a pink beater (The 16-color EGA graphics didn't leave much choice, since red was already taken up by his skin tone), watches The Oprah Winfrey Show, and rocks a curlier 'do than in later games.
+- Real Men Wear Pink: Classic Duke is a bit more in touch with his feminine side.
+He wears a pink beater (The 16-color EGA graphics didn't leave much choice, since red was already taken up by his skin tone), watches Oprah, and rocks a curlier hairdo compared to later games.

 - Score Screen: The game has tons of secrets and achievements that rewarded bonus points.